what we are Reading: Acts 21-28, I Thess. 4-5

 If you would like more information about Summit Kids, our classes and curriculum, or how you can get involved, please contact your Summit Kids campus director.

-Cherrydale: Jennifer Wheeler / Jamie Estepp
+Cherrydale: Jennifer Wheeler

-Easley: Heather Huff / Ashley Crippin
+Easley: Heather Huff

-Simpsonville: Emily Forrest / Trista Carlton
+Simpsonville: Trista Carlton

 Spartanburg: Rikki Wernquist